 - Auburn School District has confirmed every building’s ventilation systems are operating properly and provide air quality based upon full occupancy for each space.

 - The amount of outside air has increased by double, reducing air recirculation.

 - The length of time HVAC systems are in operation Increased by 2 hours before and 2 hours after school

-- On November 12, 2020, an Indoor Air Quality Audit was conducted by Elizabeth Jakab, MS, CSRM Industrial Hygiene Consultant with Puget Sound Educational Service District.
-The audit addresses the main elements of a proactive IAQ program/plan and is based on information from the EPA (Environmental Protection Agency) and WA State Department of Health.
-Auburn School District is the first PSESD member to earn a 100% as a result of the audit.
+- In November 2020, an Indoor Air Quality Audit was conducted by Elizabeth Jakab, MS, CSRM Industrial Hygiene Consultant with Puget Sound Educational Service District.
+The audit addressed the main elements of a proactive IAQ program/plan and was based on information from the EPA (Environmental Protection Agency) and WA State Department of Health.
+Auburn School District earned 100% on the audit.

 - Ventilation and Indoor Air Quality Assessments

 - Windows and doors will be open as much as possible